sbt/sbt-jupiter-interface/README.md

     addSbtPlugin("net.aichler" % "sbt-jupiter-interface" % "0.7.0")

-Note that if you are using a different dependency resolver (e.g. `coursier`) then the resolver for `jcenterRepo` needs to be added to `build.sbt` as well:
+Note that if you are using a different dependency resolver (e.g. `coursier`) then a resolver for `jcenterRepo` needs to be added to `build.sbt` as well:

     resolvers in ThisBuild += Resolver.jcenterRepo